w3f/polkadot-wiki/docs/general/ledger.md

 - Install _ledgerblue_ running the command `python3 -m pip install ledgerblue`.
 - Download the developer release from the
   [Zondax GitHub repository](https://github.com/Zondax/ledger-polkadot/releases).
-The file will be named `installer_nanos_plus.sh`or something similar depending on the ledger device you are using.
+The file will be named `installer_nanos_plus.sh` or something similar, depending on your ledger device.
 - Locate the downloaded shell script and make it executable in your shell by typing the command `chmod +x installer_nanos_plus.sh`.
 - You can now use the `./installer_nanos_plus.sh --help` command to visualize the available options